graeme-lockley/schemadoc-8-example/README.md

 # schemadoc-8-example

-An example of using schemadoc-8-handler over an H2 database.
+An example of using the schemadoc-8 handler and the generated output.